microsoft/phone-info/README.md

 * `ViewModels/ItemModel`: A model of a single item in the Availability view
 * `ViewModels/MainViewModel`: The model which contains and allows to manage all the items in the Availability view
-* `DeviceProperties`: The class which resolves and holds the information of all the different phone specific properties shown by the application
+* `DeviceProperties`: The main helper class which resolves and holds the information of all the different phone specific properties shown by the application. **This is the class to extract from this project and place it into your own application.**
 * `MainPage`: Implements the application UI and controls the application logic

 **Required capabilities:**